aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 author: Michael Aganier
 ---

-Is there such a thing as objectively right and wrong design?
+Is there such a thing as objectively right or wrong design?

 # Doors